 There is a degree of freedom when you're choosing your name, however, there are certain rules and restrictions that require to be taken into consideration.
-Also, you cannot register a name that is similar to an existing company name or registered trademarks.
+Also, you cannot register a name that is similar to an existing company name, Limited Liability Partnership and registered trademarks.
 At MyEfilings, we check the name and ensure name selected complies with the requirements.

 Private Limited Companies can be registered at only Commercial Places

 Many entrepreneurs think that Private Limited Companies can't be registered in residential or rented premises, which is not the fact.
 At the registered office address of the company you can show your own residential or rented home address.
 Provided that Company should paint or affix its name and the address of its registered office, in legible letters outside of every office or place in which its business is carried on.

 A Venture must have a certain level of Turnover or Sales to register a Private Limited Company

 This is not true, a Private Limited Company can be established from the scratch.
 For that matter, even after incorporating a Private Limited Company, there is no obligation that the venture must have sales or turnover.